MicrosoftDocs/cpp-docs/docs/windows/event-cpp-component-extensions.md

    - An event created from the delegate.

-   - (optional) A method that verifies that an instance of the delegate declared with the **event** keyword exists.
+   - (Optional) A method that verifies that an instance of the delegate declared with the **event** keyword exists.
 Otherwise, this logic must be placed in the code that fires the event.

    - Methods that call the event.
 These methods can be overrides of some base class functionality.